Introduction to Docker Import

 Options:

-- -c, –change: It is used to provide Dockerfile instructions if needed while creating the Docker image.
+- -c, –change: It provides Dockerfile instructions if needed while creating the Docker image.
 It takes input as a list.

-- -m, –message: It is used to add a message to the Docker image while importing from an archive file.
+- -m, –message: It adds a message to the Docker image while importing from an archive file.
 It is a string.

 How to Import Docker Image?

-In order to import a Docker image, first, we must have an exported archive file of a container.
-So when we export any container, it actually exports containers as a regular Linux file system in an archive file; then we have to import this archive file as a Docker image and when we run any container using this new imported Docker image then it works in the same way as it was working in the old container.
-This actually saves our time to build the Docker image from scratch if there is any changes are required.
+To import a Docker image, first, we must have an exported archive file of a container.
+So when we export any container, it actually exports containers as a regular Linux file system in an archive file.
+Importing the archive file as a Docker image allows us to preserve the functionality of the old container when running a new container using the imported image.
+This approach saves time by eliminating the need to rebuild the Docker image from scratch in case any changes are required.
 Docker import only supports these Dockerfile instructions: CMD, ENTRYPOINT, ENV, EXPOSE, ONBUILD, USER, VOLUME, WORKDIR.

 Examples